Cypress: benefits, dosage, contraindications

 ✪✪✪✪✪

-Cypress is traditionally indicated for colds, flu, and more generally, against winter infections.
-An observational study evaluated the impact of prolonged consumption of cypress and echinacea on the prevention of winter ailments and concluded on the interest of consuming these products.
-Consumption is associated with a lower incidence of winter ailments such as flu, colds, and rhinopharyngitis.
-Inhaling cypress essential oil also allows internal action through the aerial route.
+Cypress is traditionally used for colds, influenza, and more generally for winter infections.
+An observational study evaluated the impact of prolonged consumption of cypress and echinacea on the prevention of winter illnesses and concluded on the benefit of consuming these products.
+Consumption is associated with a lower incidence of winter illnesses such as influenza, colds, and nasopharyngitis.
+Inhalation of cypress essential oil also allows an internal action via the airways.

 Posologie